v1cto-r/TicTacToe/README.md

-# React + TypeScript + Vite
+# TIC TAC TOE

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A Tic Tac Toe game developed in Vite using React and Typescript

 Currently, two official plugins are available: